 Portland Farmers Market

 The Portland Farmers Market sets up at six other locations around the city, including Pioneer Courthouse Square in the heart of downtown (Mondays, June-September).
-Others take place at Shemanski Park (in the downtown Park Blocks at Southwest Salmon Street; Wednesdays, May-November, and Saturdays, January-February), in Northwest Portland (Thursdays, June-September), and in the Buckman (Thursdays, May-September) and King (Sundays, May-November) neighborhoods.
+Others take place at Shemanski Park (in the downtown Park Blocks at Southwest Salmon Street; Wednesdays, May-November), in Northwest Portland (Thursdays, June-September), and in the Buckman (Thursdays, May-September) and King (Sundays, May-November) neighborhoods.

 Many of the other dozens of markets around the city are relatively modest and held in residential areas, but some notable neighborhood markets include the Hollywood Farmers Market on Saturday mornings, the People’s Farmers’ Market in the Division / Clinton neighborhood on Wednesday afternoons and the Hillsdale Farmers’ Market on Sundays.